OpenRailAssociation/website/content/association/_index.md

 title: About OpenRail Association
 ---

-**The OpenRail Association provides a safe and not-for-profit platform for the development of Open Source software in the railways sector.**
+**The OpenRail Association provides a neutral space for collaborative development of Open Source software in the railway sector.\
+It is incorporated as a non-profit organisation according to Belgian law as AISBL.**

 ### Joining the association {#join}

 New members are welcome to join the OpenRail Association.
-They will become part of the [current OpenRail members]({{% relref "/#members" %}}) who have agreed on the association's principles and believe in the benefits of an Open Source organisation for the railway sector.
+They will become part of the [current OpenRail members]({{% relref "/#members" %}}) who have agreed on the association's principles and realize the benefits of an Open Source organisation for the railway sector.

 {{< join-links >}}

 ### Structure and people {#structure}

-The OpenRail Association consists of multiple bodies, some related to foster Open Source collaboration and the development of the organisation on a more general level, some others very close to the OpenRail projects.
-All involved people are equally convinced of the benefits of Open Source for the railway sector.
+The OpenRail Association consists of multiple working bodies with different tasks, committed to the common goal of facilitating Open Source collaboration.

 #### Board of Directors {#board}